 The masterclasses are delivered in two sets each academic year, in the Autumn and Spring session.

-The Autumn session 2019-2020 will consist of the first set of two masterclasses and these will run between 4 and 8 November 2019.
+The Spring session 2019-2020 will consist of the three masterclasses and these will run between 23rd March till 1st April 2020.

 ‘View Syllabus here’